Skip to content

 }

-Here, decltype(auto) deduces the return type based on the std::forward<T>(param) expression, so the return type depends on the result of std::forward.
-When you pass an rvalue, T is deduced as a non-reference type (e.g., int), and std::forward<T>(param) returns int&& — the deduced return type of wrapper is int&&.
-But this rvalue reference points to the function parameter param, which is destroyed when the function returns.
-The caller receives a reference pointing to memory that no longer exists — a classic dangling reference, and GCC's -Wreturn-local-addr will warn about this.
+Here decltype(auto) deduces the return type from the return expression, so the return type depends on the result of std::forward<T>(x).
+When you pass an rvalue, T is deduced as a non-reference type (say std::string), std::forward<std::string>(x) returns std::string&&, and decltype(auto) deduces the return type as std::string&&.
+But this rvalue reference points at the function parameter x, which is destroyed when the function returns.
+The caller gets a reference to memory that no longer exists, a classic dangling reference, and GCC's -Wdangling-reference will warn about it.

-When an lvalue is passed in, T is deduced as int& (for example), and std::forward<T>(param) returns int& via reference collapsing — the reference chain ultimately points to the caller's original variable, which is still alive, so it is safe.
-But the problem is that this function template is safe for lvalues and dangerous for rvalues, and decltype(auto) cannot reflect this distinction in the signature, making it very easy to misuse during maintenance.
+When you pass an lvalue, T is deduced as U& (say std::string&), std::forward<std::string&>(x) returns std::string& via reference collapsing, and the reference chain ultimately points at the caller's original variable, which is still alive, so it's safe.
+The problem is that this template is safe for lvalues and dangerous for rvalues, while decltype(auto) can't express that distinction in the signature, so it's very easy to misuse during maintenance.

-If you truly need to forward in a return statement, ensure the return type is a value type (auto rather than decltype(auto)), so that in the rvalue scenario a move constructor is triggered instead of returning a reference.
-The get_or_compute in the caching wrapper from the previous section is a correct example: it returns T (a fixed type, not a forwarded one), and only uses std::forward on the arguments.
+If you really do need to forward in a return statement, make sure the return type is a value type (T, not decltype(auto)), so the rvalue case triggers a move construction instead of returning a reference.
+The emplace_get in the cache wrapper from the previous section is a correct example: it returns Value& (a fixed type, not a forwarded one) and only uses std::forward on the parameters.

-Let us use perfect forwarding to write a practical example: a generic caching wrapper template that can cache the results of any function call and perfectly forwards all arguments.
+Let's write a practical example with perfect forwarding: a generic cache wrapper template that caches the result of any function call and perfectly forwards all arguments.

 Expand (117 lines)Collapse